ScreenSkills and Wildscreen Mentorship Scheme

-The ScreenSkills and Wildscreen Mentorship Scheme is exclusively focused on behind camera, this includes desk based roles as well as on location roles.
-Presenting or in front of camera roles will not be included in this scheme.
+The ScreenSkills and Wildscreen Mentorship Scheme is exclusively focused on pre-production roles.
+Roles from other stages of production will not be included in this scheme.

 This program is an excellent opportunity for individuals committed to pursuing a career in the natural history industry.